DigestYourFinances

 If you uncover hidden structural, mechanical, or roofing issues, you can always negotiate repairs with the seller, or just back out of the deal completely.
 Getting one of these Home Inspections is not free either.

-On average, home inspections can cost anywhere between $200 and $800 depending on your location, size of the home, and all the things you wanted to be inspected.
+On average, home inspections run anywhere from about $300 to $500 (more for larger homes or add-ons like radon, mold, or a sewer-scope check), depending on your location and the size of the home.
 Home inspections are not mandatory, but it’s always recommended to make sure that you’re not buying something that will put you in financial ruin.

 3. Appraisal fees